A scalable control design for grid-forming inverters in microgrids: Introduction

-\jdw{In this paper, we aim to combine the advantages of both droop and non-droop approaches by designing a controller which, similarly to the non-droop controllers, is synchronized to the other inverters in the network via a PMS. \jd{However, by designing a virtual impedance that exemplifies angle droop-like behaviour \cite{sun2017}, we also allow the power requirements to be shared in the time between setpoint broadcasts.} We \jdw{use passivity theory to guarantee stability \iclc{in a decentralized way}.}} In order to apply passivity approaches to AC power networks, the choice of an appropriate frame of reference for representing the network dynamics requires consideration. \jdw{Many approaches \ilc{for stability analysis}} have focused on models formulated in a local reference frame. \jdw{However, \ilc{for the network to be passive} this typically requires the assumption of lossless static lines.} \ilc{An alternative} approach is to use the Park and Clarke transformations in a common reference frame \cite{spanias2018}, since in this frame of reference transmission lines retain their natural passivity properties, without having to resort to \a lossless assumption or omit their dynamic behaviour.
-This frame of reference is often used in the literature for grid-connected voltage-source converters (VSCs), e.g. \cite{harnefors2016}, \il{and its significance in inverter based grids was \ic{also} pointed out in \cite{watson2019}}.
+\jdw{In this paper, we aim to combine the advantages of both droop and non-droop approaches by \jdwr{\li{means of a} control design} which, similarly to the non-droop controllers, is synchronized to the other inverters in the network via a PMS. \jd{However, by designing a virtual impedance that exemplifies angle droop-like behavior~\cite{sun2017}, we also allow the power requirements to be shared in the time between setpoint broadcasts}.
+Compared to previous work~\cite{he2018} using virtual impedance and a PMS, we design novel controllers for which we are able to guarantee stability in a decentralized way.
+We \jdw{use passivity theory for this stability guarantee.}} In order to apply passivity approaches to AC power networks, the choice of an appropriate frame of reference for representing the network dynamics requires consideration. \jdw{Many approaches \ilc{for stability analysis}} have focused on models formulated in a local reference frame. \jdw{However, \ilc{for the network to be passive} this typically requires the assumption of lossless static lines.} \ilc{An alternative} approach is to use the Park and Clarke transformations in a common reference frame~\cite{spanias2018}, since in this frame of reference transmission lines retain their natural passivity properties, without having to resort to a lossless assumption or omit their dynamic \jdwr{behavior}.
+This frame of reference is often used in the literature for grid-connected voltage-source converters (VSCs), e.g.~\cite{harnefors2016}, \il{and its significance in inverter-based grids was \ic{also} pointed out in~\cite{watson2019}}.
+In terms of microgrids with grid-forming inverters, the key contribution of~\cite{nahata2019} showed that the same passivity property leads to network stability.
+Compared to this and other work in the literature, our virtual impedance approach \jjwr{allows to establish strict passivity while providing power sharing.
+Furthermore, we \li{exploit} the LMI formulation for passivity \li{to form\jwwj{ulate} optimization problems} which can lead to static as well as high-order dynamical controllers that satisfy additional performance criteria.}